9447-team-4/Soteria/infrastructure/argocd/README.md

 Install ArgoCD CLI first.

+Add role in the argoCD.

 Made a shell script to login through argocd cli for convenience.
-Run `argocd_pwd.bash` to login to the server via argocd cli.
+Run `./argocd_pwd.bash` to login to the server via argocd cli.

 `$ argocd proj role create-token default jenkins-deploy-role`